 Picture yourself sailing along the Danube River, stopping to admire the grand architecture of Vienna and sipping wine in the Wachau Valley, or exploring the mighty Yangtze River on an unforgettable adventure through Asia.
 River cruising has so much to offer the discerning traveller and with so many itineraries to choose from, you’re guaranteed to find a holiday that floats your boat.

 “River cruising is undoubtedly the fastest-growing sector of the cruise industry,” said Adam Coulter, UK Managing Editor of Cruise Critic.
 “18 new ships have been ordered for 2018 and already 16 ships are planned for 2019.

 “Even though river cruises have been operating for decades, they certainly have come on in leaps and bounds in the past decade.
 Modern ships with expanded amenities offer intriguing itineraries to places oceangoing vessels can’t reach – tempting more fans of seagoing vessels to move over to river ships.

 “Europe is the world’s top river cruising destination, and it’s the best place to start if you’ve never tried a river cruise.
 It’s important to consider what time of year you want to go.
 The river cruise season begins in early spring – typically in late March – and runs through to late autumn – the best time to grab a bargain.”

-Whether you choose to explore Europe with Emerald river cruises, or delve into the heart of Asia on a Mekong River adventure, we’re sure you won’t be disappointed with your river cruise experience.
-However, if you’re still not convinced, read on to find out our top 10 reasons to book a river cruise.
+Whether you choose to explore Europe with Emerald Waterways, or delve into the heart of Asia on a Mekong River adventure, we’re sure you won’t be disappointed with your river cruise experience.
+However, if you’re still not convinced, read on to find out our top 10 reasons to book a river cruise:

 1. You can explore multiple countries and cities